Jenni Pfafman, CBATI-KSA, CCUI, CSAT, CPDT-KA, KPA-CTP, UW-AAB, TAGteach Level 2

 Mary (she/her/hers) is the owner of Mary Angilly Dog Training and is committed to force-free, evidence-based training.
 She also writes with Dr. Marc Bekoff on all things dog and is passionate about helping shelters and rescues.
 Mary has a BS in Psychology and Biology and her entire professional career has been dedicated to working with animals in a number of capacities, including as a veterinary technician, supervisor for the Massachusetts Society for the Prevention of Cruelty to Animals, an intern for the Humane Society of the United States, and a training and behavior consultant for the Humane Society of Boulder Valley.
 She also worked for the ASPCA’s Anti-Cruelty Behavior Team as a professional behavior responder.

-Mary lives in Boulder County, CO with her partner, Jon, and their two adopted senior dogs, Buster and Banchan.
-In her free time, she enjoys climbing, skiing, running, soccer, and exploring beautiful Colorado.
+Mary lives in Boulder County, CO with her partner, Jon, their adopted senior dog, Buster, and their regal adopted cat, Neji.
+In her free time, Mary enjoys climbing, skiing, running, competitive soccer, and exploring beautiful Colorado.

 Agneta Szabó, M.Env.Sc.